Where exactly does Vltava Run 2023 start?

 - Vltava Run logo sticker for each car in the team

-- 25% discount from retail prices of selected Nike products at www.top4running.cz
+- 30% discount from retail prices of selected Craft products, 20% discount of selected Sony products at www.top4running.cz

-- Maps with the race legs in GPX format
+- maps with the race legs in GPX format (for runners and cars)

 Can each team member pay the starting fee individually if they use the team name as the variable symbol (VS)?